Clastify logo

 Human sperm cell

 A human sperm cell is small, streamlined and motile.
 Its head contains a compact haploid nucleus and very little cytoplasm, which reduces resistance during swimming.
-The midpiece has many mitochondria that supply ATP for movement.
-The tail is a flagellum with a 9 + 2 microtubule arrangement, producing the beating motion that propels the sperm.
+The midpiece contains many mitochondria that supply ATP for movement.
+The tail is a flagellum with a 9+29 + 2 microtubule arrangement, producing the beating motion that propels the sperm.

 Sperm have adaptations for entering the egg as well.
 The plasma membrane contains receptors that bind to ZP3 in the zona pellucida.
 The acrosome is an enzyme-containing sac at the tip of the sperm head that helps digest a path through the zona pellucida.
 After the acrosome reaction, binding proteins are exposed that help the sperm and egg membranes fuse.